csutherl/payslip2budget/README.md

 ## TODOs
 - update date to the check date if its not it
 - figure out how to identify state vs federal witholdings
+- match total deductions to the gross - net amount to confirm all lines are captured
+- allow for batching pdfs in a directory to generate transactions for multiple payslips

 ## 📄 License